SAM-Denton/samde/README.md

 - Wallpaper: Opens nsxiv with wallpapers for you to select.
 - Pywal : Uses pywal to generate a colorscheme from the current wallpaper and load it into my suckless builds.
 - Folder Colors : Sets the folder color for the papirus icon theme.
-- Rounded Corners : Toggles rounded corners in picom.conf
+- Rounded Corners : Toggles rounded corners in picom.conf.
 - Monitor Profile : Sets font size and pixel dimensions of my suckless builds for different monitor resolutions.
 - Bluetooth : opens [dmenu-bluetooth](https://github.com/Layerex/dmenu-bluetooth)
 - Network : opens [networkmanager\_dmenu](https://github.com/firecat53/networkmanager-dmenu)